Get Rates Near You!

 SoFi® Checking and Savings

-The SoFi Checking and Savings account stands out for its competitive interest rates, lack of fees, and a bonus for direct deposits.
+The SoFi Checking and Savings account stands out for its competitive interest rates, lack of fees, and direct deposit bonuses.
 Geared toward those seeking alternatives to traditional banking, it caters to individuals prioritizing online convenience.

 Offering features like early paycheck access and fee-free overdraft coverage, it appeals to users who prefer digital banking.
 However, it lacks physical branches.